 Success Story: Jey Rupasinghe

-54-year-old Jey Rupasinghe was an accomplished ophthalmologist, proud husband and father whose family meant everything to him.
+54-year-old Jey Rupasinghe was an accomplished ophthalmologist in White Rock, devoted husband, and proud father whose family meant everything to him.
 In order to protect his family financially, he purchased comprehensive health insurance that included a critical illness benefit in the amount of $250,000.

 Jey began to experience nausea, fatigue and abdominal cramps on a regular basis.
 He booked an appointment with his doctor when he realized his symptoms weren’t getting better.
 A blood exam identified that Jey’s liver was not functioning normally.
 Further tests helped diagnose Jey’s condition as fatty liver disease.
 Jey’s doctor told him he needed to make diet and lifestyle changes to reverse this early stage of liver disease.